 Support Us Button Widget

-The history of snow in Raleigh, NC
+The history of snow and cold weather in Raleigh

 Get your hats and mittens — it’s finally snow season in Raleigh.
 While the 919 isn’t known for its wintery weather, we’re holding out hope for some history-making snowfall soon.